aghie/uuusa/README.md

 # UUUSA

-Java implementation of the formalism described in the article "Universal, Unsupervised (rule-based), Uncovered Sentiment Analysis"
+A Java implementation of the formalism described in the article "Universal, Unsupervised (rule-based), Uncovered Sentiment Analysis"

 ## Jar

 Download a standalone version of the jar file [here](http://grupolys.org/software/UUUSA/samulan-0.1.0.jar)

+## Data

-Additional files and manual from the original submission of the paper can be found [here](http://grupolys.org/software/UUUSA/)
+Data/Resources used for our UUUSA model can be found [here](http://grupolys.org/software/UUUSA/)

-## Execution
+Data/Resources used for our SISA (Syntactic Iberian Polarity classification) model can be found [here](http://grupolys.org/software/UUUSA/sisa-data.zip)

+## Execute the JAR file

 ### Over a raw file